-- 1.Transactions:
+- 1. Transactions:

 - 2. Timestamp Server

-- 3.Proof-of-work
+- 3. Proof-of-work

-- 4. Network How does this network work?
+- 4. Network: How does this network work?

 - 5. Incentive

 - 6. Reclaiming Disk Space

 - 7. Simplified Payment Verification.

 - 8. Combining and Splitting Values

 - 9. Privacy

+1.2.
 Importance of proposed research work

 Recent events on the most popular of the digital currencies - Bitcoin have risen crucial questions about the behaviour of its exchange rate with respect to other real currencies and they offer a field to study dynamics of the market which consists practically only of speculative traders with no fundamentalists as there is no fundamental value to the currency.
 Due to the growing market share of Bitcoin and its price volatility, there is an increasing interest among users and academicians in understanding the Bitcoin system in general and its price formation in particular.
 This paper attempts to shed light on drivers that determine Bitcoin price.
-The importance of this thesis work is also for the traders and brokers who trade in Bitcoin on Bitcoin exchanges so that if the price movement is above certain threshold, Bitcoin can be bought and if price movement is below certain threshold, Bitcoin can be sold thereafter getting higher ROI.
+The importance of this thesis work is also for the traders and brokers who trade in Bitcoin on Bitcoin exchanges so that if the price movement is above certain threshold, Bitcoin can be sold thereafter getting higher ROI.
 In brief, this thesis work is to provide a tool to automatically identify patterns from the historical data to predict Bitcoin price, and thereafter trade accordingly who wish to.